1952 Asian Quadrangular Football Tournament: Overview

 The 1952 Asian Quadrangular Football Tournament was the inaugural edition of the competition.
 It was held at the Colombo Oval in Ceylon (now Sri Lanka), with the opening ceremony officiated by Sir Alan Rose.

 The tournament took place from March 9 to March 23, featuring four national teams: Burma, Ceylon, India and Pakistan.
+Matches lasted 60 minutes.

 As the competition ended without a clear winner, a coin toss was used to decide which team would hold the trophy for the first six months.
 Pakistan won the toss and was awarded the trophy.
 However, the Indian team protested, arguing that they had scored more goals over the course of the tournament and therefore deserved to be declared the winners.